Using Decades Of Experience To Protect Your Interests

 Psychological trauma

 Physical injuries may be the most obvious signs of having suffered a collision, but don’t overlook the psychological toll that these events can take.
-Depression, anxiety and post-traumatic stress disorder all may arise from a motor vehicle accident.
+Depression, anxiety and post-traumatic stress disorder all may arise from a car accident.

 Spine injuries